 In a large non-stick skillet, saute the pancetta for 2-3 minutes until the fat is starting to become translucent (do not overcook it).

-Add the olive oil, wait a few second until it’s hot, and then add the mixture of onion, celery and carrots, med-low heat, for 5-6 minutes (do not overcook it).
+Add the olive oil, wait a few seconds until it’s hot, and then add the mixture of onion, celery, and carrots, med-low heat for 5-6 minutes (do not overcook it).

-Add the wine, continue stirring, until the wine has evaporated completely.
+Add the wine, and continue stirring until the wine has evaporated completely.

-Add the crushed tomatoes and simmer (on low) stirring frequently – and adding the beef stock as needed 1-2 tablespoons at the time – for 1.5 hours.
+Add the crushed tomatoes and simmer (on low), stirring frequently – and adding the beef stock as needed 1-2 tablespoons at a time – for 1.5 hours.

-You should have plenty of beef stock left, do not use the entire 4-5 cup as listed above.
+You should have plenty of beef stock left, do not use the entire 4-5 cups as listed above.

 Add salt to taste, but it should be pretty much OK as is since the beef stock will give the ragù enough flavor.